MicrosoftDocs/query-docs/query-languages/m/expressions-values-and-let-expression.md

 ms.date: 4/16/2018
 ms.service: powerquery

-ms.reviewer: owend
+ms.reviewer: gepopell
 ms.topic: reference
-author: minewiskan
+author: dougklopfenstein
-ms.author: owend
+ms.author: v-douklo
-manager: kfile

 ---
 # Expressions, values, and let expression
 A Power Query M formula language query is composed of formula **expression** steps that create a mashup query.
 A formula expression can be evaluated (computed), yielding a value.
 The **let** expression encapsulates a set of values to be computed, assigned names, and then used in a subsequent expression that follows the **in** statement.
 For example, a let expression could contain a **Source** variable that equals the value of **Text.Proper()** and yields a text value in proper case.